 This community network may consist of other students, staff and faculty members, mentors, alums and other community constituents who are looking to assist in navigating you on the road to success.
 Drew University’s Office of Accessibility Resources (OAR) is the sole resource for Drew students requesting accommodations in and out of the classroom.
 All requests of this nature will strictly be addressed through the OAR office.
 The Director of Accessibility Resources will guide the Launch team in expanding their internal and external resources in order to create an immersive experience for individuals within this community.
 These resources include assistance in student employment, career development, student leadership, study abroad, and community engagement opportunities.

-If you are interested in participating in and/or supporting this community, please feel free to share your experiences, provide resources that may support students’ pathways to development, connect with students to offer insight and support, and inform the broader community of internships, community engagement, or job opportunities.
+If you are interested in participating in and/or supporting this community, please feel free to share your experiences and suggest resources to community leaders, in supporting students’ pathways to development.

 In support of Drew’s mission to promote the “cultivation of the whole person” the Office of Accessibility Resources (OAR) is committed to removing barriers to the education of persons with documented disabilities as members of its “diverse community of learners.

 The Center for Academic Excellence

 The Center for Academic Excellence (CAE) is a vital part of your student success network.
 With support in areas such as subject tutoring (e.g. Math, Science, Humanities, etc.), writing, academic coaching and accessibility resources.

 James A. McClintock Center for Counseling and Psychological Services

 Counseling and Psychological Services offers a broad range of group programs and short-term individual counseling for undergraduate and graduate students.
 Our purpose is to assist students in their personal, social, and academic development, and the achievement of life goals.
 Services are provided free to all interested Drew students.

 Residence Life and Housing